lapidot/homePi/README.md

 amixer scontrols

+output:
+Simple mixer control 'Headphone',0

 # how to fill the Alsa audio output hw:0,0 thing with your own settings:
+This was by far the most annoying part of the project - to get MPD to output from the headphone jack.
+AlsaMixer/MPD aren't documneted in a way that helps you understand exactly what should be in the Audio_Output definitions.
+I hope my example is good enough, but sadly it's not generalised for any system - just showing what worked for me.

 JohnT's answer gives a good basic.
 I'll follow it up with how to find the devices on your system.
 Use "aplay -l" to get a list of the devices on your system.
 The hw:X,Y comes from this mapping of your hardware -- in this case, X is the card number, while Y is the device number.

 from:
 https://superuser.com/questions/53957/what-do-alsa-devices-like-hw0-0-mean-how-do-i-figure-out-which-to-use

 in my case:
+sudo nano /etc/mpd.conf
 # An example of an ALSA output:
 #
 audio_output {